wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

 ### Microsoft's STRIDE

 Microsoft Threat Model Tool uses "STRIDE" as a mnemonic for classification of threats in an application:
    * Spoofing of user identity
-   * Tampering
+   * Tampering of data, source code, or program binary code
    * Repudiation
    * Information disclosure (privacy breach or data leak)
    * Denial of service (DoS)
    * Elevation of privilege